Kotti/kotti_user_manual/docs/adding_content/images.rst

  www.example.com/featured_fruits/bramleys-seedling/image/span12    1160 pixels
 ================================================================= =============

-Use these sizes a general guideline for working with the Kotti layout system.
+Use these sizes as a general guideline for working with the Kotti layout system.
 You know that span12 covers the entire width of the website, span6 half of it.  span1, at only 60 pixels wide, is small thumbnail size.

 The structural layout for a Kotti website is divided into 12 columns.
 The default Kotti website uses a full-width design, so you see no indication of the